CopperSpice API 1.8.1

 )

 Constructs a QDirIterator that can iterate over path, with no name filtering and filters for entry filtering.
-You can pass options via flags to decide how the directory should be iterated.
+Pass options via flags to indicate how the directory should be iterated.

-By default, filters is QDir::NoFilter, and flags is NoIteratorFlags, which provides the same behavior as in QDir::entryList().
+By default filters is QDir::NoFilter, and flags is NoIteratorFlags, which provides the same behavior as QDir::entryList().

 Note